MATCHA-MIT/secsep-octal/README.md

 try_solve_empty is a special one (we may be able to remove it)

 TODO: Double check whether `get_subtype_without_step_back_pc` will make solution too weak...

+### Solution template
+RangeSolTemplate:
+For slot whose input valid region is special (not full nor empty), we generate solution template from its input valid region's pattern.
+The intuiation is that this pattern might be some invariants that will be kept through the function (e.g., poly1305, sha512).
+Note that all var in the input valid region are input vars.
+Then, the key point of generating the solution template is to decide which vars should remained the same across the function, and which vars should be adjusted to corresponding reg/slot's var when generating template.

+Intuition:
+1. Keep var appeared in mem offset
+2. Replace var in mem valid region (range) but not in mem offset.

 ### Update valid region after func call
 Two options: